Teacher Education at Eureka College

 Prospective teacher candidates study a core curriculum of liberal arts as well as a major field of study.
 Students in the education program learn both in and outside of the classroom, with opportunities for field and practical experiences, as well as student teaching during their time at Eureka College.

-Eureka College recognized as a top college for teacher education.
-The Online College Database’s new ranking, “Top Colleges in Illinois Shaping the Next Generation,” honors the post-secondary institutions in the state that graduated the most education and teaching professionals in 2012.
+Eureka College has been recognized as a top college for teacher education.
+The Online College Database’s ranking “Best Colleges in Illinois Shaping the Next Generation,” honors the post-secondary institutions in the state that have graduated the most education and teaching professionals.

-- Social Science (grades 6-12) with designation in History
+- Secondary Education (grades 9-12) English, Mathematics, Social Science with Designation in History

 - Special Education LBSI (K-21)

 This summer, I served as an ELA Teaching Fellow for Breakthrough Atlanta in Atlanta, Georgia for eight weeks during the summer of 2017.
 The 6-year program focuses on providing middle school and high school students from the metro Atlanta area with a study-skills based, academically intensive curriculum so that they might gather the foundational skills to rise out of the poverty they currently live in and attend college.
 Not only did BTA allow me the opportunity to teach ELA to my students, but it also provided me with the chance to build relationships with my students, demonstrate to them that there are people who truly care about the path the decide to take, and encourage them to value and pursue their education.